gemfire/gemfire-developer-website/content/examples/nativeclient-session-state.md

 ---
+title: VMware GemFire .NET Client - Session State
 date: '2021-07-28'
-description: This is a sample code that stores a session state for an ASP.NET app (basically .NET Web App).
-It's a simple command line program that connects to a region using a cache factory object and does not involve any dependency on Java.

 lastmod: '2021-05-24'
 repo: https://github.com/dkhopade/gemfire-dotnet-nc
-title: VMware GemFire .NET Client - Session State
 tags:
 - .Net Client
 type: examples
-weight:
+description: This is a sample code that stores a session state for an ASP.NET app (basically .NET Web App).
+It's a simple command line program that connects to a region using a cache factory object and does not involve any dependency on Java.

 ---

 This is a sample code that stores a session state for an ASP.NET app (basically .NET Web App).
 It's a command line simple program that connects to a region using cache factory object and does not involve any dependency on Java.